 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity is connected and the meter and fuse box are located in the under stairs cupboard in the hall.
+Mains electricity is connected and the meter and consumer unit are located in the kitchen cupboard.
+Vaila Ayr Road, water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Mains water is connected and the visible pipework is in copper and pvc.
+There is a pvc cold water storage tank within the roof space.
+The bathroom comprises a three piece coloured suite.